This guide is for developers approaching a project involving geocoding.

 You have the needed skills in-house

-and are likely to always have capacity in your team to maintain your solution.
+You are likely to always have capacity in your team to maintain your solution.

 In Chapter 3 of our Guide to Reverse Geocoding we provide a detailed list of things you should consider in building your own geocoder.
 In Chapter 4 of the guide we provide a detailed tutorial on building your own geocoding service.